Making School Affordable

 We have an extensive array of resources that we want to share with you in order to help you fund your dream.
 Please be in touch with our financial aid department anytime, and ask us about some of the programs below.
 We will help you develop a custom education plan and personalized financial evaluation that takes into account your personal circumstances and aspirations, and that will help you overcome obstacles that stand between you and your career goals in holistic health.

 ACHS offers several different funding options our students can take advantage of.
 These include:

-- In-house semester and monthly payment installment plans (PIPs)
+- In-house semester and monthly payment installation plans (PIPs)

 - Americorp Education Award

-- Challenge exams– Test out of some courses to receive credit.
+- Challenge exams – Test out some courses to receive credit.

 Reduce your borrowing.